 Learn more about what macular degeneration is and how it can affect your vision.

-Age-related macular degeneration is an aging change and deterioration of the central vision area called the macula.
-The macula is the most sensitive part of the inner lining of the eye or retina and is responsible for our fine and detailed vision.
+Age-related macular degeneration is an ageing change and deterioration of the central vision area called the macula.
+The macula is the most sensitive part of the eye or retina’s inner lining and is responsible for our fine and detailed vision.

 The macula is used for such tasks as reading, threading a needle and recognizing people’s faces.

 The risk of developing macular degeneration is strongly tied to advancing age.
 Family history is also important.
 Hypertension, smoking, and sun exposure are also thought to be risk factors.

 There are 2 forms of age-related macular degeneration, a “wet” type and a “dry” type.
 The “dry” type has a better prognosis.
 On average, this condition is slowly progressive.